jotadwright/babel/applications/semantic-frame-extractor/Log.md

 ## Incremental evaluation results for sentences with "due to"

+#### 2018-12-11
+Via substring-matching in the evaluation, it is now possible to calculate the ratio of correct characters per frame slot filler.
+The current average correctness of the training set lies at 82.38% correct characters per slot filler.
+This metric allows to assign a correctness of 95.96% to sentences, such as "Indeed, due to the rise of the freezing line, the snow-rain limit is moving to a higher elevation.", in which all but one of the slot fillers are correctly extracted, with the latter additionally containing some superfluous words.
+Naive string-matching would assign these sentences a correctness of only 67%, ignoring the correct slot filler parts.

 #### 2018-12-10
 Adding the <span style="font-variant:small-caps;">predicative-adj-due-to-Y</span> cxn results in one more correct sentence.